 Ramayana and Mahabharat are greatest ever epics from Hindu mythology.
-Though these two epics are from different eras, there are few characters who are common in both.
-You will be surprised to know about these common characters and their stories.
-If you have an interest in Hindu mythologies, you will love to read.
-Here are 11 common characters in Ramayana And Mahabharat.
+Ramayana and Mahabharata are the stories of Hindu Gods, Lord Rama and Lord Vishnu.
+Though these two epics are from different eras, there are a few characters who are common in both the epics.
+You will be surprised to know about these common characters and interesting stories.

 1. Vayu Deva –